trudeaua21/ESP32-MP3Player/README.md

-# ESP32-WifiMIDIPlayer
+# ESP32-MusicPlayer
-An MIDI player designed using C++ on the ESP32 microcontroller.
-Reads MIDI files from a server and plays them through a piezoelectric buzzer.
+An music player designed using C++ on the ESP32 microcontroller.
+Plays songs through a piezoelectric buzzer.

+## Future Features
+- Screen with song selection tools
+- Streaming songs over from a custom server, rather than hard-coding song files in

 ## Building the Project
 This project was built using [PlatformIO](https://platformio.org/).
 Build using either of the following options: